nethackchallenge/nethackchallenge.github.io/index.markdown

 ## Welcome to NetHack 2021 NeurIPS Challenge

-The NetHack Challenge is based on the NetHack Learning Environment (NLE), where teams will compete to build the best agents to play the game of NetHack.
+The NetHack Challenge is based on the NetHack Learning Environment (NLE), where teams will compete to build the best agents to play the game of NetHack. **The competition has started.
+[Participate!](https://www.aicrowd.com/challenges/neurips-2021-nethack-challenge)**

 ### Why?